Fiddler on the Roof (soundtrack)

 The original soundtrack to the 1971 film Fiddler on the Roof was released by United Artists Records on August 24, 1971.

-The album contains popular songs like "Sunrise, Sunset", "If I Were a Rich Man", "Matchmaker" and "Tradition" sung by the movie cast, which includes Topol and Norma Crane.
-The music is played by an orchestra conducted by John Williams featuring violinist Isaac Stern.
-The instrumentals are presented in longer versions than in the film.
+The album contains popular songs from the musical including "Sunrise, Sunset", "If I Were a Rich Man", "Matchmaker" and "Tradition" sung by the film's cast, which includes Topol and Norma Crane.
+The music is arranged and conducted by John Williams featuring violinist Isaac Stern.
+The cassette and 8 track tape issues of the album contain two instrumental tracks, "Entr'act" and "The Pogrom" (listed as "First Act Finale" on later compact disc releases) not included on the original LP.

 Billboard reviewed the album in its issue from 23 October 1971, writing: "The score to this [...] filmusical has been enlarged into a two-record set by rich, extended arrangements of the popular score, with guest violinist Isaac Stern featured in the instrumental segments.
 The score is faithful to the original..."

 The album peaked at number 30 on the U.S. Billboard Top LPs chart for two consecutive weeks in January 1972.